You know networking in law school is important: people often find a job through folks they know. But how do you do it?!

 Come with an open mind about who you speak to and network with.
 You may receive excellent career advice from someone practicing in a legal area totally unrelated to your interests.
 Or you may become interested in a legal niche you haven’t yet explored!

 Collect business cards.
-After you have talked with an alumnus, ask for their business card.
+After you have made a new connection, ask for their business card.
 Try following up with an email, thank you note, or phone call within two days.

 Put yourself out there.
 Easier said than done, sure.
 But you’re all going to these networking events with similar goals.
 So don’t be shy!
 Go to people sitting alone and see if they’re interested in striking up a conversation.
 You never know who you’ll meet, what you’ll learn, and how you both might benefit from the conversation.